 A mandatory Student Academic Appointees Health Insurance Plan is in effect for all SAAs on appointment at or above 37.5% FTE for a full semester or longer.
 Appointee coverage becomes effective on the first day of active employment as an eligible appointee, and it is retroactive to August 1 of the year in which the student is employed.
+For students serving as SAAs for an entire academic year, health insurance coverage extends through July 31.
 Spouse and dependent coverage are also available.
 For more information, see https://hr.iu.edu/benefits/students.html.